 Also, you can consult other sources that evaluate or grade how conservative a college is.
 On the Niche profile for each college, under "diversity" for each school's guide, there is a category called "political activity" that describes the political activity on campus.
 For example, this is how Duke's political activity is described:

 Duke, like most universities, has a strong liberal streak, but conservatives have made their voices heard, as well.
 There are a variety of political organizations on campus that are populated by a significant percentage of the student body.
 Students advocate for a wide range of political causes, and the University regularly schedules guest political speakers, which are usually very well attended.
 For example, in 2010, more than 1,000 tickets to see Al Gore lecture sold out in a matter of minutes.
+(Source)

 Also, on the College View college finder, you can select that you're "only interested in schools with a very conservative climate" and search for colleges that fit that criteria, and there are 20 other search categories to help you narrow your college search.